-The Philippines ranked 70th out of 130 countries in the 2018 Global Food Security Index by the Economist Intelligence Unit (EIU).
-Such ranking is an improvement from the 2017 index, where the country ranked 79th out of 113.
-However, this still puts us 34th out of 57 middle income countries surveyed.
-Out of 23 Asia-Pacific countries included, we ranked 14th, only ahead of Myanmar (19th), Cambodia (21st) and Laos (23rd) in the ASEAN.
+The Philippines ranked 64th out of 113 countries in the 2021 Global Food Security Index by the Economist Intelligence Unit (EIU).
+Such ranking represents a significant improvement from the year before, where the country ranked.
+Out of 23 Asia-Pacific countries included, this puts us 12th in the region, ahead of Indonesia (13th), Myanmar (15th), Cambodia (20th) and Laos (23rd).

-Specifically, we ranked 74th for food affordability, 63rd for food availability, 69th for quality and safety and 101st in terms of natural resources and resilience.
-Among the sub-categories, the Philippines again ranked first in only one, nutritional standards-pointing perhaps to our perennial problem with being excellent in law-making, but extremely poor in implementation.
+Specifically, we ranked 57th for food affordability, 67th for food availability, 68th for quality and safety and 88th in terms of natural resources and resilience.
+Among the sub-categories, the Philippines scored the highest score of 100 in only one, nutritional standards-pointing perhaps to our perennial problem with being excellent in law-making, but extremely poor in implementation.